Transport and phase separation of active Brownian particles in fluctuating environments: Abstract

 \section{Abstract}

-In this work, we study the dynamics of a single active Brownian particle and the collective behavior of interacting active particles in evolving heterogeneous media.
-We apply the idea of the diffusing diffusivity model to mimic the environmental heterogeneity in the equation of motion of the active particle via time-dependent activity and diffusivities.
-In our model, the fluctuations of environment simultaneously and similarly affect the motility and diffusion coefficients.
-We obtain the probability distribution function of particle displacement and its moments analytically and support our data via particle-based simulations.
-We finally investigate the impact of the introduced fluctuations on the collective behavior of active Brownian particles.
-Our results show that these fluctuations hinder the motility-induced phase separation, together with a significant change of the density dependence of particle velocities.
+In this work, we study the dynamics of a single active Brownian particle, as well as the collective behavior of interacting active Brownian particles, in a fluctuating heterogeneous environment.
+We employ a variant of the diffusing diffusivity model where the equation of motion of the active particle involves a time-dependent motility and diffusivities.
+Within our model, those fluctuations are coupled to each other.
+Using analytical methods, we obtain the probability distribution function of particle displacement and its moments for a single particle.
+We then investigate the impact of the environmental fluctuations on the collective behavior of the active Brownian particles by means of extensive numerical simulations.
+Our results show that the fluctuations hinder the motility-induced phase separation, accompanied by a significant change of the density dependence of particle velocities.
+These effects are interpreted using our analytical results for the dynamics of a single particle.